Cars - NL Host Nation

 To apply for a Dutch registration certificate, the following documents should be submitted to Team IFB in The Hague (Haaglanden.CB_IFB@belastingdienst.nl):

-• A Note Verbale or official letter with the request to waive the exemption;
+• a Note Verbale or official letter requesting that the exemption be waived;

-After the above-mentioned documents are submitted to Team IFB, the RDW (Road Transport Agency) will, depending on the specific situation, send a letter to the person involved in order to arrange an appointment at one of the RDW offices to identify themselves and/or to have their vehicle approved, as required by Dutch law.
+After the above-mentioned documents have been submitted to Team IFB, the Netherlands Vehicle Authority (RDW) will send a letter to the person involved asking them to arrange an appointment at one of the RDW offices for the purpose of identifying themselves and/or having their vehicle approved, as required by Dutch law.
+The RDW will also inform the person concerned in writing that the special registration will be cancelled as of the date mentioned in the letter.
+The special registration plates must be destroyed.

 12.3 Scrapping cars

 If you want your car to be scrapped, it is first necessary to obtain written permission from Team IFB by submitting a request to that effect.
-Team IFB will then send a notice stating whether it will grant permission and under what conditions.
+Team IFB will then send a notice stating whether it will grant permission and, if so, under what conditions.
 Team IFB will inform the RDW in Veendam that the car has been scrapped.
-The RDW will send a letter to confirm the registration has been ended.
+The RDW will send a letter to confirm the registration has been terminated.
+The special registration plates must be destroyed.

 12.4 Exporting a tax-free car